 Customize Control Center

 Once you are in the Dock & Menu Bar menu, look on the left side for the Control Center.
 At the very top are modules like Wi-Fi, Bluetooth, AirDrop and so on.
-Go through each available option and look for the one change you can make, which is “Show in Menu Bar.”
-As you go through each option like Screen Mirroring, Do Not Disturb, etc., you can opt to show everything in your Control Center or add none at all.
-Want to remove something?
-Just unclick “Show in Menu Bar,” and it’s gone.
+Go through each available option and look for the option “Show in Menu Bar.”
+You can opt to show everything in your Control Center or add none at all.
+To remove an item from the Control Center, simply unclick the “Show in Menu Bar” option and it’s gone.
 Repeat these steps with the available options until you have a setup you are happy with.

-For anyone who has started adding widgets to their home screens on their iPhones, Apple has included widgets in macOS Big Sur.
+For anyone who has started adding widgets to their home screens on their iPhones, widgets on the Mac should be immediately familiar.
 To see which widgets are already available by default, click on the date and time in the upper-right corner of the menu bar.
 Next, scroll to the bottom and click on “Edit Widgets.”

 Upon hitting widgets, a gray screen appears on your display that shows all of the available widgets based on what apps you have installed on your Mac.
 To add them to Control Center, just drag and drop into the column on the right.
 Some widgets have multiple sizes, which are showcased by S, M and L (small, medium, large) indicators underneath the widgets.